 with certain {\it local} operators $L_{\mu\nu}$ and $L$, then by using this ambiguity, one can define the improved energy-momentum tensor (see e.g. \cite{Coleman:1970je}\cite{Callan:1970ze}\cite{Polchinski:1987dy})

 for $d\ge 3$, and

 for $d=2$.
-The improved energy-momentum tensor is traceless (as well as symmetric and conserved).
+The improved energy-momentum tensor $\Theta_{\mu\nu}$ is traceless (as well as symmetric and conserved).
 Thus the precise condition for the conformal invariance is (\ref{suppem}).
 The traceless energy-momentum tensor may not be unique because we can still add $\partial^\rho \partial^\sigma \Upsilon_{\mu\rho\nu\sigma}$ with $\Upsilon_{\mu\rho\nu\sigma}$ possessing the symmetry of Weyl tensor (symmetry properties of Riemann tensor plus traceless condition.
-See appendix \ref{convention}).
-When there is such a possibility, a different choice will give a different Weyl invariant theory in the curved background as we will describe more about the Weyl transformation in the next section.\footnote{Fortunately, the unitarity of the operator dimension restrict the possibilities of improvement, and we will not encounter such inequivalent Weyl invariant theories in $d\ge3$ with the assumption of unitarity.} If we allow more than two derivative modifications of the energy-momentum tensor, it is possible to introduce further higher derivative improvement terms in $d>4$, but we will not discuss them in the lecture note.
-As we will see in section \ref{conss}, the unitarity demands that the only allowed important term in unitary theory in $d\ge 3$ is from $L_{\mu\nu} = \eta_{\mu\nu} L$ with a dimension $d-2$ scalar operator $L$ if we demand the energy-momentum tensor has the canonical dimension $d$.
+See \ref{convention}).
+When there is such a possibility, a different choice will give a different Weyl invariant theory in the curved background as we will describe more about the Weyl transformation in section \ref{emr}.\footnote{Fortunately, the unitarity of the operator dimension restrict the possibilities of improvement, and we will not encounter such inequivalent Weyl invariant theories in $d\ge3$ with the assumption of unitarity.} If we allow more than two derivative modifications of the energy-momentum tensor, it is possible to introduce further higher derivative improvement terms in $d>4$, but we will not discuss them in this review article.
+As we will see in section \ref{conss}, unitarity demands that the only allowed improvement term in unitary quantum field theories in $d\ge 3$ is from $L_{\mu\nu} = \eta_{\mu\nu} L$ with a dimension $d-2$ scalar operator $L$ if we demand the energy-momentum tensor has the canonical scaling dimension $d$.